 Older church traditions held that the luckiest day to get married on was Sunday.
 However, marriages during Lent or Advent were often forbidden and the entire months of May and August weddings were also frowned upon as being harbingers of bad luck to the bride and groom.

-The traditional wedding mass or ceremony (sposalizio) often takes place in the morning, allowing the bride and groom some quiet time together afterwards while family and friends prepare for the reception festivities.
+The traditional wedding mass or ceremony (sposalizio) often takes place in the morning, allowing the bride and groom some quiet time together (often used to take pictures) afterwards while family and friends prepare for the reception festivities.

 In some small Italian villages, it is common for the bride and groom to walk to the village square together after the wedding mass.
 In the square, the family and friends of the couple set up a sawhorse, log, and double-handled ripsaw.
 The bride and groom must work together to saw the log in half, representing the teamwork it takes to have a successful marriage.